syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/identify-the-context-menu-opened.md

 ---
 layout: post
-title: Find the target of the opened context menu in ##Platform_Name## Spreadsheet control | Syncfusion
+title: Identify the context menu opened in ##Platform_Name## Spreadsheet control | Syncfusion
-description: Learn here all about how to find the target of the opened context menu in Syncfusion ##Platform_Name## Spreadsheet control of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to identify the context menu opened in Syncfusion ##Platform_Name## Spreadsheet control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Spreadsheet
 publishingplatform: ##Platform_Name##